ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

     - The pull request is blocked from being merged for the time being.

 - ![#ff9900](https://placehold.it/15/ff9900/000000?text=+) `Cannot Reproduce`
-    - The issue cannot be reproduced by a developer of the team.
+    - A developer of the team cannot reproduce the issue.

 - ![#e11d21](https://placehold.it/15/e11d21/000000?text=+) `Reverted`
     - The pull request was reverted after an initial merge.